neilcsmith-net/neilcsmith-net-website-deploy/_projects/performance/live-coding.md

 The first live performance of this piece was in October 2016 in Hamilton, Canada, alongside my paper on Praxis LIVE at the International Conference on Live Coding.

-## AMEN $ Mother Function

-Still in development, this performance explores what can be achieved with just one sample and one function - a live-coded demolition of one of the most ubiquitous loops in modern music.

-Takes a little while to get going!